dashvash/bioinf_modules/README.md

 # bioinf_modules
-Модуль с двумя функциями для работы с последовательностями нуклеиновых кислот.
+A two-function module for working with nucleic acid sequences.

-## Описание функций
+## Description
 ### run_dna_rna_tools
-Функция принимает на вход произвольное количество аргументов с последовательностями ДНК или РНК (str), а также название процедуры которую нужно выполнить последним агрументом. После этого она делает заданное действие над всеми переданными последовательностями и возвращает результат.
+The function takes any number of arguments with DNA or RNA sequences (str) as input, as well as the name of the operation to be executed as the last argument.
+After that, it performs the specified action on all the passed sequences and returns the result.

-#### Доступные процедуры
+#### Availiable oparetions
-* **transcribe** — вернуть транскрибированную последовательность
+* **transcribe** — return transcribed sequence
-* **reverse** — вернуть развёрнутую последовательность
+* **reverse** — return reversed sequence
-* **complement** — вернуть комплементарную последовательность
+* **complement** — return complement sequence
-* **reverse_complement** — вернуть обратную комплементарную последовательность
+* **reverse_complement** — return reversed-complement sequence

-#### Пример использования
+#### Examples
     run_dna_rna_tools('ATG', 'transcribe') -> 'AUG'
     run_dna_rna_tools('ATG', 'reverse') -> 'GTA'
     run_dna_rna_tools('AtG', 'complement') -> 'TaC'